jaelle/cv/README.md

    - `cv.md` (front matter + Markdown content; ensure publications block includes `::: {#refs}`).
    - `publications.bib` (add/update BibTeX entries).
 3. Commit and push to `gh-pages`.
 The workflow renders fresh `index.html` and `cv.css` in the branch root.
 GitHub Pages should be configured to serve the `gh-pages` branch.
-4. Update shared resources on `main` when you want to adjust styling or behavior (template, CSS, workflows, filters, CSL, instructions).
+4. Update shared resources on `main` when you want to adjust styling or behavior (template, CSS, workflows, CSL, instructions).
 Push to `main` to propagate changes to `gh-pages` automatically.

 ## Local Build (Optional)
 ```bash